mrfa0gh/Image-to-binary-code/README.md

 open index.html and drop ur photo ..... then u will see it with binary code

-take screenshot of it and enjoy
+take screenshot of it and enjoy use ctrl + shift + s Key to open select tool in browser and select ur photo after it press ctrl + c to copy

 example
 # ![photxxxxxo_2023-02-17_14-24-13](https://user-images.githubusercontent.com/117339225/221443322-fcab201f-3091-43af-84c8-16aa60b714ce.jpg)